 SEAN ABLEY spent the better part of the 90′s in Chicago writing, directing and producing theater for his company, The Factory Theater.
 Some of his long-running productions include Bitches, Santa Claus Conquers the Martians: The Musical, Attack of the Killer B’s (also produced in Los Angeles) and Nuclear Family.
 He also contributed to the ensemble-created works Hooray!, Second City Didn’t Want Us or, Is There a Spot In the Touring Company for My Girlfriend?, and P, a comedy adaptation of the “P” volume of the encyclopedia.

-Other commissioned and published works include The End of the World (With Prom to Follow), The Adventures of Rose Red (Snow White’s Less-Famous Sister), Dr. Frankincense and the Christmas Monster, Camp Killspree, Confessions of a Male Pin-up, The RISE of the House of Usher, Dracula’s Daughters: A Family Comedy, Horror High, Elevator Games, Double Trouble on the Prairie and Christmas Reunited.
+Other commissioned and published works include The End of the World (With Prom to Follow), The Adventures of Rose Red (Snow White’s Less-Famous Sister), Dr. Frankincense and the Christmas Monster, Camp Killspree, Two-Faced: A Tragedy…Sort Of, Princess Inchworm Measures the Ocean, Confessions of a Male Pin-up, The RISE of the House of Usher, Dracula’s Daughters: A Family Comedy, Horror High, Elevator Games, Double Trouble on the Prairie, Dorothy and the Thief of Oz, Exposed!
+Eight 10-Minute Plays About What Really Happened, We Wish You a Merry Spendmas! and many more.
 His scripts are available through Playscripts, Brooklyn Publishers, Heuer Publishing, Eldridge Plays and Musicals, and Next Stage Press.
 He recently launched Plays To Order, a service to create new plays for high school and community groups based on their specific needs — cast size, themes, length, etc.

 As a screenwriter for TV and film, Sean has written for So Weird (Disney Channel), Sabrina, The Animated Series (ABC), Mega Babies and Digimon (Fox Family).
 He also wrote a bunch of pilots for Klasky-Csupo including Turbo Snail, Shmutz, and Bench Pressly, the World’s Strongest Private Dick with Ahmet Zappa, starring Bruce Campbell and Tim Curry.
 His film work includes Rope Burn, which he wrote for Moving In Pictures, and the award-winning gay sci-fi film Socket, available on dvd from TLA Releasing.
 In the “Where Does This Belong?” category, he wrote video segments for the Men In Black – Alien Attack theme park attraction at Universal Studios Florida starring Rip Torn.